 Lim asks DJ.
 “About college?”
 DJ asks.
 In a matter of weeks she’ll be a high school junior.
 “Sure,” Lim says.
 DJ twists a lock of dark hair between her fingers.
-“I want to go to Harvard,” she says, with a dreamy smile.
-“Okay, wow,” Lim says.
 NMC/CoSN Horizon Report: 2016 K-12 Edition.
 COFA Online Gateway.
-Contact Us.
+Contact Us Home.

 Australian Flexible Learning Framework.
 From evidence to action - it’s time to join the dots.
 A new research report says it's time to 'join the dots' and scale up successful examples of flexible learning systems to meet the 21st Century education needs of all Australian school students.

 The Case, released by the Dusseldorp Forum, brings together the findings of national consultations, a review of research evidence, and a review of current education policy and practice.
 The independent philanthropic foundation highlights the fact that one in five high-school-aged students in Australia are currently not attending school.
-It adds although retention rates to Year 12 have increased, recent research shows 21 per cent of youngsters leave school in Australia without a Year 12 qualification.
 You are a global educator.
 It's time to start thinking like one.
 True online global collaboration takes place when students with different cultures and points of view gather information and co-create artifacts together, building knowledge and sharing with the world.